Puerto Rican Mofongo

 mofongo on a plate with shrimp and sauce over it

-While touring through San Juan with friends, we were walking back from the gorgeous Fortaleza street looking for a great spot to stop for lunch, and stumbled upon a sign for the place the Pina Colada was first made – and decided to duck in to Barrachina for some drinks and mofongo!
+While touring through San Juan with friends, we were walking back from the gorgeous Fortaleza street looking for a great spot to stop for lunch, and stumbled upon a sign for the place the Pina Colada was first made – and decided to duck in to a cafe for some drinks and mofongo!

 We ordered the Seafood and Beef Mofongo to try both – and loved them so much, we basically licked the plate clean!